Afroyim v. Rusk: Early history of United States citizenship law

 Citizenship in the United States has historically been acquired in one of three ways: by birth in the United States (jus soli, "right of the soil"); by birth outside the United States to an American parent (jus sanguinis, "right of the blood"); or by immigration to the United States followed by naturalization.

 In 1857, the Supreme Court held in Dred Scott v.
 Sandford that African slaves, former slaves, and their descendants were not eligible to be citizens.
-After the Civil War (1861–65) and the resulting abolition of slavery in the United States, steps were taken to grant citizenship to the freed slaves.
+After the Civil War (1861–1865) and the resulting abolition of slavery in the United States by the Thirteenth Amendment, steps were taken to grant citizenship to the freed slaves.
 Congress first enacted the Civil Rights Act of 1866, which included a clause declaring "all persons born in the United States and not subject to any foreign power" to be citizens.
 Even as the Civil Rights Act was being debated in Congress, its opponents argued that the citizenship provision was unconstitutional.
 In light of this concern, as well as to protect the new grant of citizenship for former slaves from being repealed by a later Congress, the drafters of the Fourteenth Amendment to the Constitution included a Citizenship Clause, which would entrench in the Constitution (and thereby set beyond the future reach of Congress or the courts) a guarantee of citizenship stating that "All persons born or naturalized in the United States, and subject to the jurisdiction thereof, are citizens of the United States".
 The Fourteenth Amendment—including the Citizenship Clause—was ratified by state legislatures and became a part of the Constitution in 1868.